sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 check all revisions:
 helm history nginx-release

+rollback to revision 1:

 helm rollback nginx-release 1
  technically doesnt go back to revision 1, creates another revision 3 but same config with revision 1:

 pvs, database, external data, rollback won't restore the data.
-There are options to do that using charthooks.
+There are options to do that using chartHooks.: